YongoDavid/DEMO-MAY-2025/README.md

 MAY 31
 Last day of the month, so far this month has been good, life and uncontrolable events happned but i still put in work.
+The structure i put in place really helped and i will continue.